 A while back when it was cooler and I was running every other day, I decided that I wanted to prevent leg cramps by increasing my potassium intake through eating banana ice cream.
 Right after I made Roasted Banana Ice Cream (from David Lebovitz's The Perfect Scoop), I stopped running due to the early St. Louis summer heat and humidity.
 I lost interest in bananas and let Alex eat most of the batch before I tried it.
 I'm glad I didn't let him eat it all, though!

-3 medium ripe bananas
+- 3 medium ripe bananas

-1/3 cup packed brown sugar
+- 1/3 cup packed brown sugar

-1 tbsp butter
+- 1 tablespoon butter

-1 1/2 cup milk (mine was either 1% or 2%)
+- 1 1/2 cup milk mine was either 1% or 2%

-2 tbsp sugar
+- 2 tablespoons sugar

-1/2 tsp vanilla
+- 1/2 teaspoon vanilla

-- 1 1/2 tsp lemon juice
+- 1 1/2 teaspoons lemon juice

-1/8 tsp salt
+- 1/8 teaspoon salt